raini35/timetable-repo/README.md

 1. **[~2 hours] Thinking about the inputs & outputs of the problem**
    - Tried to understand the problem and think of solutions
    - Imagined the use cases for the application and thought about the potential users
-   - Figured out the different data models and I needed to get to the solution
+   - Figured out the different data models I needed to get to the solution
    - Figured out the different views I needed for the design of the app
    - Adjust my learnings from previous step when needed
 2. **[~3 hours] Designing UI/UX of app**